How to Negotiate Medical Bills in the USA (2026 Guide)

 The No Surprises Act

-In most cases, you cannot be balance billed for:
+In many cases, patients cannot be balance billed for:

 - Emergency services